anvis/GenAI/GenAI/Notes/04-Prompt Engineering.md

 ###  **In-Context Learning**
 This method involves providing instructions or examples directly in the prompt, allowing the model to learn from the context provided.

+## Prompt Tuning

+Prompt tuning involves modifying the input prompts given to a foundation model to elicit better responses for a particular task.
+This technique focuses on optimizing the prompts rather than retraining the entire model.

+Prompt tuning is a technique in generative AI which allows models to target specific tasks effectively.
+By crafting prompts, whether through a hands-on approach with hard prompts or through an automated process with soft prompts, we enhance the model's predictive capabilities.

+Prompt tuning is a technique for optimizing AI model responses by adjusting prompts rather than modifying the model itself.
+Unlike fine-tuning, which updates model weights, prompt tuning refines how prompts interact with the model to improve accuracy and relevance.